How to Format Your Book for Amazon Kindle Using Microsoft Word

 Sign in to your Amazon KDP account, create a new eBook listing, and upload your formatted manuscript.
 Follow the on-screen instructions to set pricing, select distribution options, and publish your eBook to the Kindle Store.

-Double-check all the details, including book cover, title, and book description, to ensure your eBook is ready for readers.
+Double-check all details, including the book cover, title, and description, so your eBook is ready for readers.

-Once published, your eBook will be available to Kindle users worldwide, and you can start sharing your incredible work with the world!
+Once published, you can begin sharing your work, and your eBook will be available to Kindle users worldwide.